dared22/bloomberg_from_temu/README.md

 https://nbim-dashboard-6d3a6c69b30e.herokuapp.com/

 ## Stuff That Needs Fixing
--The openai pipline is very slow.
+- The openai pipline is very slow.
 Even after paralellising it takes forever to run.
--ChatGPT also hallusinates too much to be used in production -The outputs arn't determenistic, especially the sentiment ones.
+- ChatGPT also hallusinates too much to be used in production
+- The outputs arn't determenistic, especially the sentiment ones.
--Streamlit won't update results in real time.
+- Streamlit won't update results in real time.
--But all of the above can be solved in the future, if I have time and motivation.
+- But all of the above can be solved in the future, if I have time and motivation.
--So stay tuned for Bloomerg from Temu v.2 (hooray!)
+- So stay tuned for Bloomerg from Temu v.2 (hooray!)